salmankhwaja/InfoSecDocs/Basic_IIS_Hardening_Steps.md

 2. In features view ,double click **Directory browsing**
 3. In the Actions pane, click **Disable** if the Directory Browsing feature is enabled.

-## Disable OPTIONS and TRACE METHOD in IIS and Enable Get, Post, Head.
+## Disable OPTIONS and TRACE METHOD in IIS and Enable Get / Post / Head.

 1. Open IIS manager and navigate to the level you to manage
 2. In features view ,double click **Request Filtering**